Kira7dn/Low_Level_Feature_Extraction/tests/test_images/README.md

 ## Expected Results

 Each test case has a corresponding JSON file with the expected analysis results.
-The results follow the unified analysis schema.
+The results follow the analysis schema.